-3. Grows with your customer’s usage of that value.
+3. It grows with your customer’s usage of that value.

 If customers get incredible value from your product, charge them more - your product is worth it.
-On the flip side, if customers aren’t getting the full value from your product, charge them less.
+On the flip side, charge customers less if they aren’t getting the full value from your product.

-However, if you’re an enterprise with a large number of users, one of your biggest objections is not knowing how many people are actually going to use the platform.
-To combat this, Slack created the fair billing policy - you get charged only for active users.
+However, if you’re an enterprise with a large number of users, one of your most significant objections is not knowing how many people will use the platform.
+Slack created a fair billing policy to combat this: you get charged only for active users.

 Although it’s easy to suggest what makes a good value metric, it’s even easier to choose the wrong one.

 One of the most common traps is charging per user.
-For many businesses, charging per user is like tying a rope to an anchor that’s already tied to your feet, then tossing the anchor overboard.
-You’re going to get dragged down until you figure out how to cut the rope and pick a new value metric.
+For many businesses, charging per user is like tying a rope to an anchor already tied to your feet, then tossing the anchor overboard.
+You’ll get dragged down until you figure out how to cut the rope and pick a new value metric.

-As ProfitWell’s Patrick Campbell explains, “The reason per user pricing kills your growth and sets you up for long term failure is because it’s rarely where the value is ascribed to your product.”
+As ProfitWell’s Patrick Campbell explains, “The reason per-user pricing kills your growth and sets you up for long-term failure is that it’s rarely where the value is ascribed to your product.”

-If you get charged by the user, are you going to share that product throughout your entire team?
+If you get charged by the user, will you share that product with your entire team?
 Or are you going to limit the usage to a select few?
 If you have a messaging application like Slack, it’s perfectly fine to charge by the user - the product has network effects and gets more valuable with more people.

 But Slack is the exception, not the rule.
 So why is user pricing still the most common way people price solutions, according to the Pacific Crest Survey?
-Part of the reason is that companies just don’t know better.
-Most companies don’t have anyone to evaluate objectively if per-user pricing makes sense.
+Part of the reason is that most companies don’t know better and don’t have anyone to evaluate objectively if per-user pricing makes sense.
 Why?